-- 1. Identify contemporary health and wellbeing paradigms from a number of appropriate critical perspectives - 2.
-Analyse the effects of contemporary social constructs at the forefront of health and wellbeing. - 3.
-Demonstrate an understanding of current social constructs which reinforce and/or fragment existing health and wellbeing paradigms - 4.
-Articulate from a base of critical understanding the possibility of future innovative developments within the concepts of both health and wellbeing - 5.
-Justify and evaluate the possibility of the creation of innovative and sustainable conceptualisation of health and wellbeing within a localised context.
+At the end of the module the learner will

+be expected to be able to: 1.
+Identify contemporary health and

+· · ·

+wellbeing paradigms from a number

+of appropriate critical perspectives

+Analyse the effects of contemporary social constructs at the forefront of

+health and wellbeing.

+Demonstrate an understanding of current social constructs which

+reinforce and/or fragment existing

+health and wellbeing paradigms

+Articulate from a base of critical

+understanding the possibility of future

+innovative developments within the

+concepts of both health and

+wellbeing

+5. Justify and evaluate the possibility of

+the creation of innovative and

+sustainable conceptualisation of

+health and wellbeing within a

+localised context.

-DATE OF APPROVAL: 02/2016 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 09/2016 SCHOOL/PARTNER: Petroc DATE(S) OF APPROVED CHANGE: XX/XX/XXXX TERM/SEMESTER: Spring
+DATE OF APPROVAL: 02/2016 FACULTY/OFFICE: Academic Partnerships

+DATE OF IMPLEMENTATION: September SCHOOL/PARTNER: Petroc

+2016

+DATE(S) OF APPROVED CHANGE: SEMESTER: Spring

+xx/xx/xxxx